Donald Holroyde Hey

 Donald Holroyde Hey FRS (12 September 1904 – 21 January 1987) was a Welsh organic chemist.
 He was notable for his paper proposing that the decomposition of benzoyl peroxide gave rise to free phenyl radicals.

+Biography

+Hey was born in Swansea, the son of Arthur and Frances Hey (née Baynham).
+Aged 11, he won a choral scholarship to Magdalen College School, and received his school certificate in 1920, before matriculating in January 1921.

+After failing to achieve a scholarship to Oxford, and knowing that he could not afford the fees, Hey instead read chemistry at University College Swansea, entering in Autumn 1923 and graduating in 1926.